Lies of Silence: Plot

 The plot revolves around the protagonist, Michael Dillon, and his wife, Moira Dillon, who are held hostage in their house by members of the Provisional Irish Republican Army (IRA).
 The men force Dillon, an apolitical hotel manager, to drive his bomb-laden car to the hotel that he manages so that they can kill a leading Protestant reverend, members of the Orange Order, and militant Protestants, all of whom are attending the same function.

 Various aspects of female psychology are also present throughout the novel, including Dillon's extramarital affair with the Canadian writer Andrea and Moira's mental breakdown following the revelation of his infidelity.

 Reception

 Upon its publication, Lies of Silence received positive acclaim internationally.
 Publishers Weekly described it as "Moore's most powerful, meaningful and timely novel", the Toronto Sun said that "once again Brian Moore proves his astonishing versatility and compelling humanity as a writer," the Irish Independent noted that "the writing is crisp and taut" and that "the moral crises [...] are intensely complex and gripping," and Francine Prose in The New York Times described it as "characteristically first rate... intelligent... brilliant."
 Lies of Silence was one of six books shortlisted for the 1990 Man Booker Prize.

-Kirkus Reviews noted the novel’s suspenseful structure and its focus on personal choices under political pressure, highlighting it grim unsurprising revelation at the end.
+Kirkus Reviews noted the novel’s suspenseful structure and its focus on personal choices under political pressure, highlighting its grim, unsurprising revelation at the end.
 Lies of Silence is a choice for English comparative study for the Leaving Certificate in schools in Ireland.